Top 16 Benefits Of Zero Waste (2023)

 Less waste will support the proper waste management practices and help prevent toxins & hazardous chemicals from leaching into the air, soil, and water systems.

-This safeguards the quality of the air we breathe, groundwater, rivers, and other ecosystems, benefiting both human health and the environment.
+This protects the quality of the air we breathe, groundwater, rivers, and other ecosystems, benefiting human health and the environment.

 Recycling and reusing materials mean that there’s less demand for extracting and processing new resources.